tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 Installation
 """"""""""""""

-* Check that the :ref:`navigation package <packageInstallationOptional>` is installed.
+* Check that the :ref:`Navigation package <packageInstallationOptional>` is installed.
 * Make sure that navigation is enabled in the :ref:`General Config <generalSettingsConfig>`.
 * Ensure that :ref:`NavMeshObstacle <trafficNavMeshObstacle>` is enabled for traffic.
 * Each dynamic object in the scene must have a `NavMeshObstacle <https://docs.unity3d.com/Packages/com.unity.ai.navigation@1.1/manual/NavMeshObstacle.html>`_ component.